tweag/bsidesslc-2005-shift-left-workshop/part2/README.md

 ## Wrap-up

-Congratulations you have completed Part 2 of this workshop.
+Congratulations you have completed this workshop.

-During this 4 hour session we have walked through many techniques, but we could only scratch the surface.
+During this 2 hour session we have walked through many techniques, but we could only scratch the surface.

 Armed with the content in this workshop you can now dig in further to everything from SAST to SBOMs.